dvopsway/icilambda/README.md

 ## Project

-This project help you setup monitoring based on simpla role based aws tags, you can use consul ks as well to keep you settings.
-Lambda functions reads those tags and sets up montitoring or delete it.
+This project helps you setup monitoring based on simpla role based aws tags, you can use consul kv as well to keep your settings.
+Lambda functions read those tags and create montitoring or delete it respectively.

-### Flow Chart

 ![Icilambda flow chart](https://github.com/dvopsway/icilambda/blob/master/Flow%20Chart.png)